Program development and approval processes ensure academic programs meet quality assurance, and market viability and sustainability standards are met.

 |2.||Establishment of the Working Group

 LQS will advise the faculty that a working group is to be established.
-The group will normally include the Associated Dean Learning and Teaching as convenor, the program proponent(s), a representative of Learning and Quality Support, a representative of Marketing and Communications and, in the case of multi/cross disciplinary programs, representatives from other faculties.
+The group will normally include the Associate Dean Learning and Teaching as convenor, the program proponent(s), a representative of Marketing and Communications, an LQS Officer allocated to the program and, in the case of multi/cross disciplinary programs, representatives from other faculties.
+Faculty Office staff relevant to curriculum development are also included.
 Other internal and external stakeholders will also be consulted during development of the program plan.

 The faculty will arrange meetings of the working group.
 The purpose of these meetings is to ensure that the program plan is developed with academic and pedagogical rigour and that it aligns with all relevant internal and external frameworks (e.g. University policies, AQF, ESOS, HESF, accreditation requirements).
-Consultation with relevant stakeholders will also ensure that the program plan is sufficiently formed to facilitate the program’s implementation (eg CRICOS registration, configuration within University student and learning systems, etc).
+LQS will provide advice on the relevant stakeholders to be consulted to ensure that the program plan is sufficiently formed to facilitate the program’s implementation (eg CRICOS registration, configuration within University student and learning systems, etc).

-Marketing and Communications will, as part of this process, undertake a review of the marketability and viability of the proposed program.
-Various financial projections undertaken with the support of Finance Services can then provide an indication of sustainability.
+Marketing and Communications will, as part of this process, undertake a review of the sector demand and potential market for the proposed program.

 |4.||Submission to APEAC

-At the completion of the working group’s deliberations, the academic Convenor of the working group, the Director of LQS, and the Director of Marketing and Communications provide a recommendation to APEAC for consideration.
+At the completion of the working group’s deliberations, the proposal is endorsed by the ADLT and the Executive Dean.
+It is then submitted to the APEAC Executive Officer.
+The Director of LQS and the Director of Marketing and Communications may provide recommendations to APEAC for consideration.

-APEAC will consider the recommendations based on the program plan’s merits and decides whether a recommendation for approval is made to Academic Board.
+APEAC will consider the recommendations based on the program plan’s merits and decide whether a recommendation for approval is to be made to Academic Board.

-APEAC submits a report of its recommendations on new, revised and deleted programs 1.5 weeks prior to Academic Board meeting.
+APEAC submits a report of its recommendations to Academic Board on new, revised and deleted programs 1.5 weeks prior to the Academic Board meeting.

 |5.||Academic Board and Vice-Chancellor and President approval